typelevel/cats-effect/docs/migration-guide.md

 > Note: package name changes were skipped from this guide.
 Most type classes are now in the `cats.effect.kernel` package,
 > but you can access them through `cats.effect.<the typeclass>` too thanks to type aliases.

-Assume these imports for the rest of the guide:
+Assume this import for the rest of the guide:

 ```scala mdoc
 import cats.effect.unsafe.implicits.global